Im-CS/learning-docker/Custom Docker Image/README.md

-# Drupal with Portgres in Docker
+# Custom Docker Image of Drupal with Portgres

 ## Create the dockerfile like this